lighilit/blog/content/posts/unicode-space.md

 tags = ['daily-trick', 'tech']
 +++

+## Introducion

 Some online chat clients, like WhatsApp, WeChat and Identity V, reject empty as well as space message.

-But once you wanna send message like `" "`, there's a workaround for WeChat: just use Unicode Spaces
+But once you wanna send blank message, there's a workaround for WhatsApp and WeChat: just use Unicode Spaces

+## Workaround

 That's due to WeChat's `isspace` only checks ASCII space (U+0020) but not others.

 One of the most commonly used is U+2000 ("\u2000" in `python`):
 {{<copyOnClick "\u2000" "click me to copy">}}

+> not worked for Identity V

+...

 ## A full list